 Verdict: Is a Disney Vacation Club Membership Worth It?

-We think the DVC is superior to any other timeshare program because you get access to a vast selection of destinations and accommodations.
-You’ll get your money’s worth with the wide range of experiences that Disney offers and with the membership perks.
+We think the DVC is superior to any other timeshare program because you can access many destinations and accommodations.
+You’ll get your money’s worth with Disney’s wide range of experiences and membership perks.

 However, it’s imperative to consider the cost of a DVC membership and compare it to other options.
 There are now countless websites and apps you can use to save when booking a vacation.

-Overall, we think a DVC membership is a worthwhile option for those who want the Disney experience and can travel at least once a year.
+Overall, we think a DVC membership is worthwhile for those who want the Disney experience and can travel at least once a year.

 Here are a few more things to know about the Disney Vacation Club.